rsship/macchanger.c/README.md

 ## macchanger.c

-all modern, not the chip old ones, does supports the mac address randomization, but some of old wifi drivers does not supports it. so this lib will you with this problem
+all modern chips, not the old ones, does supports the mac address randomization, but some of old wifi drivers does not supports it. so this lib will help you with this problem

 ```console
 make